 SAFETY TIP – All net profits (aka “points”) that go to actors, writers, cinematographers etc., come from the producer’s side.

 That is why producers are motivated “not” to give out net profits.
 On the other hand, giving people contingent compensation is a strong motivation to keep them engaged throughout the entire life span of a film.

 There are 101 different ways to name and/or define contingent compensation on a movie.
 It can be called net profits, adjusted gross profits, gross profits etc.

-Furthermore, the definition of net profits in a contract can be a short as one sentence, or 10 pages or more, depending on the studio.
-There may also be multiple levels and definitions.
-If you are on a film with Spielberg, the definition of contingent compensation in your contract is going to differ from Steven’s. no?
+Furthermore, the definition of net profits can be a short as one sentence, or 10 pages or more, depending on the studio and the contract.
+There may also be multiple levels and different profit definitions.
+If you are on a film with Spielberg, the definition of contingent compensation in your contract is probably going to differ from Steven’s, no?

 In film contracts, the financial definitions only mean what the contract says they mean

-The point is not to suggest renegade contract drafting, but rather that you can not know what ANY contingent compensation numbers mean in a contract until and unless someone takes a good look at your contract and the contract definitions contained therein.
-Don’t get fooled by smoke and mirrors.
+The point is not to suggest berserk renegade contract drafting, but rather that you absolutely can not know what ANY contingent compensation numbers mean in a contract–until and unless a lawyer or other qualified professional takes a good look at your contract and the definitions contained therein.
+Don’t get fooled by Hollywood smoke and mirrors.

 In summation, the financial waterfall that I recommend for independent film is the following

 First – Investors get paid back + a Premium